For the past decade, mindfulness has arisen as a valuable tool for educators.

-With some success from the program under its belt, Robert W Coleman Elementary School decided to create a ‘Mindful Moment Room’ where students would be instructed to practice mindful breathing during the duration of their stay in the room, as opposed to traditional detention.
+It’s been so effective that the school decided to take things further and create a ‘Mindful Moment Room’.
+Students would be instructed to practice mindful breathing during the duration of their stay in the room, as opposed to traditional detention.

 Mindfulness in the classroom (for teachers and students)

-However, the benefit of mindfulness in the classroom is well-documented.
+But the benefit of mindfulness in the classroom is well-documented.